Skip to main content

 How DSA Works: The Basic Framework

-DSA applications happen between May and September, well before PSLE results are released in November.
-Successful applicants receive confirmed places, committing to that school regardless of their eventual PSLE scores.
+DSA applications run from May to September through the centralised MOE DSA-Sec Portal, well before PSLE results are released in November.
+Students who receive offers and are successfully allocated commit to that school regardless of their eventual PSLE scores.

 Key things to understand:

-- Once you accept a DSA offer, you are committed — even if PSLE scores qualify you for "better" schools
+• Once allocated to a DSA school, the student is committed — even if PSLE scores qualify them for other schools

 The official MOE DSA portal provides application details and participating schools.